CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/software-install-pcluster.md

 ### Change shell to use .tcsh
+note, this command depends on what OS you have installed on the parallel cluster

 `sudo usermod -s /bin/tcsh ubuntu`

+or

+`sudo usermod -s /bin/tcsh centos`

 Log out and log back in to have the tcsh shell be active